Get killer, exclusive deals and discounts from the top BJJ Brands and stores.

 You will also get a free Gi Buying guide to download to help you find the perfect Gi for you.

 Designing a Brazilian Jiu Jitsu uniform should be an easy task – just check the IBJJF rules, slap on a few patches, post the design online then sit back as you watch the orders flood in.
 Yeah, that’s ok in theory, but how do you put together a decent gi design that people will pay their hard earned money for and make sure it is something that will carry your brand onward and upward?
-Illustrator, fightwear designer and blogger Seymour Yang, aka Meerkatsu, takes us through his thought processes when it comes to his own crazy creations!Check out the latest gear from Meerkatsu at MMA Warehouse Continue reading
+Illustrator, fightwear designer and blogger Seymour Yang, aka Meerkatsu, takes us through his thought processes when it comes to his own crazy creations!Check out the latest gear from Meerkatsu at Amazon Continue reading

 A lot of cool BJJ magazines have come and gone in the market.
 Below is a list of our top 5 Brazilian Jiu Jitsu magazines, including some old favorites.